What we know about the Syria strikes

 Trump said the US was "prepared to sustain this response until the Syrian regime stops its use of prohibited chemical agents," however, he maintained that "America does not seek an indefinite presence in Syria."

-At a Pentagon briefing, Dunford said "this wave of airstrikes is over" but defense officials added they are prepared for a sustained campaign until the Syrian regime ceases its alleged use of chemical weapons.
+At a Pentagon briefing, Dunford said "this wave of airstrikes is over," but defense officials added they are prepared for a sustained campaign until the Syrian regime ceases its alleged use of chemical weapons.

 What weapons were involved?

-Military and defense officials told CNN that at least one US Navy warship based in the Red Sea participated in Friday's strikes, as well as US B-1 bombers.
+Military and defense officials told CNN that at least one US Navy warship operating in the Red Sea participated in Friday's strikes, as well as US B-1 bombers.

 A statement from the British Ministry of Defense said that four Royal Air Force Tornado GR4's were used in the strikes, launching Storm Shadow missiles at a "former missile base -- some 15 miles west of Homs."